Can Dogs Eat Apple Cores and Seeds?

 If it’s hard denying your canine friend apples because you love apples, there are great ways to feed apples to dogs.
 The AKL (American Kennel Club) doesn’t prohibit apples.
 In fact, they aren’t listed as poisonous to dogs.
 Your dog stands to get a healthy dose of Vitamin C, Vitamin A, and dietary fiber from apples.
 However, you need to serve them properly to avoid common risks.

 For instance, apples should be cut into small slices.
 It's not recommendable to give your dog an entire apple or large chunks for them to chew at once.
 The dental formula of dogs can't be able to chew whole apples properly.
 It's actually better to feed your dog apple flesh only.
-Remove the stem and core for the reasons mentioned above.
+Remove the stem and core for the reasons mentioned above and only feed small apple slices.

 Since your dog may be unable to resist the sight of apple cores, the importance of disposing of your trash properly can't be overlooked.
 Also, if you visit an orchard with your dog, make sure you have a leash to avoid them feasting on fallen apples.